Uses for Aloe Vera

 Aloe vera gel isn’t just good for skin issues.
 It can be blended with water to create aloe vera juice, which is full of nutrients.

-For thousands of years, people have used the gel from aloe vera leaves for healing and softening the skin.
-In fact, aloe has also long been a folk treatment for many maladies, including constipation and skin disorders.
-Modern-day research into aloe vera's benefits is mixed, with some evidence showing it fights tumors and some showing it causes colorectal cancers.
+Aloe vera is gel from the leaves of aloe plants.
+People have used it for thousands of years for healing and softening the skin.
+Aloe has also long been a folk treatment for many maladies, including constipation and skin disorders.
+Modern-day research into aloe vera's benefits is mixed, with some evidence showing it can cause cancer in lab animals.